Open menu

 • Work with the client to adjust ISF gradually and safely.
 This may include moving to 90/TDD first, then 85/TDD, then 80/TDD etc. Or it may be include a more aggressive adjustment of 10-20% change to ISF with each visit, depending on the patient.

-• Provide extensive safety education for clients/caregivers, so they are aware of how and when to use each profile (no bolus days/bolus days) appropriately.
+• In each option below, provide extensive safety education for clients/caregivers, so they are aware of how and when to use each profile (no bolus days/bolus days) appropriately.
+Consider discussing with Tandem clinical support staff or educators who have used the option.

 3. Consider 3 primary Personal Profiles for patients to toggle between as needed.